GrandWin/v-role/docs/concepts/setting-roles.md

 # Setting Roles

-This should be the first step.
-When you log in or start the application, you must set the roles and permissions.
+It should be the first step.
+When you log in or start the application — you must set the roles and permissions.

 ## Composable

-You can import `useRole` composable and setting roles and permissions by methods:
+You can import `useRole` composable to setting roles and permissions by methods:

 ```ts
 import { useRole } from "v-role";